Top 5 UK Student Holiday Destinations

 Undoubtedly, one of the top student holiday destinations in the UK has to be the golden coast of Cornwall, located on the southwestern tip of England.
 From breathtaking beaches with a rip-roaring surf scene to quaint little harbour towns that are a charity-shopper’s dream, Cornwall really has a lot to offer.

 Summer is definitely the time to hit Cornwall, with the beaches and nightlife really coming to life.
 However, to avoid the peak prices and family vacationers, planning your trip for the very beginning or end of the holidays is recommended.
-At these times, there will still be plenty of options to rent apartments or cottages on sites like Airbnb, or for the real adventurers you can even rent VW Camper Vans with sites like
+At these times, there will still be plenty of options to rent apartments or cottages on sites like Airbnb, or for the real adventurers you can even rent VW Camper Vans.

 The end of the summer season this year also see’s the return of the incredible Boardmasters Festival featuring surfing, skateboarding, and BMX competitions, as well as music from the likes of Chase and Status, James Bay, and Wolf Alice.
 With plenty of cultural and historical sites to visit like the Eden Project and St. Michael’s Mount, it is safe to say you will not be stuck for things to do in Cornwall.

 Grab your walking boots and your camping gear and head over to one of England’s most beautiful national parks - the Lake District.
 Covering just over 885 square miles, the Lake District has some of England’s finest scenery, from green rolling hills to glistening lakes to craggy mountains - this is the ultimate detox from a busy University life.